Blog

 Letter or Notice | Reason for Letter or Notice | Action to Take |

-Letter 6419 | Summarize the total amount of advance child tax credit payments received in 2021. | Use this letter to help you reconcile your client’s child tax credit on their 2021 tax return. |
+Letter 6419 | Summarize the total amount of advance child tax credit payments received in 2021. | Use this letter to help you reconcile your child tax credit on your 2021 tax return. |

-CP2000 | Notice of adjustments to income or payments reported on the return. | If you agree with the proposed changes, have your clients sign the form and return it to the IRS with payment owed (if any).
+CP2000 | Notice of adjustments to income or payments reported on the return. | If you agree with the proposed changes, sign the form and return it to the IRS with payment owed (if any).
 If you disagree, follow the IRS’s instructions to appeal. |

 Letter 12C | More information is needed to process an individual income tax return. | Respond by providing the information requested or with a letter that explains why you disagree with the IRS’s conclusion. |